-speaker | teacher | innovator | fan of non-geek | social media freak | animal lover | loves to laugh, often at himself
+good listener | teacher | innovator | fan of non-geek | social media freak | animal lover | loves to laugh, often at himself

-The best way to describe my WordPress training is that they are “non-geeky.”
-I keep things simple and straight forward.
+The best way to describe my WordPress training style is “non-geeky.”
+I keep things simple and straightforward.
 I’m not here to impress you with lines of coding that you cannot understand.

-Also, I don’t pretend to know everything.
-And I will not promise that you will have a WordPress site up in just a few hours.
+I don’t pretend to know everything.
+And I will not promise that with my tutorials, you’ll have a WordPress site up in two hours.
 Because that just bothers me to mislead people like that.
-It is entirely possible to create the site you want, but not in two hours.
+Sure, it’s entirely possible to create the site you want, and I’ll show you how to do that.
+But not in two hours.

-So, yes, it’s true.
-I live and breathe WordPress.
+“It’s true.
+I live and breathe WordPress.”

 I actually do have a life outside WordPress.
 Here are a few things you might not know about me: